 Local workers - Method of travel to work - Agriculture, Forestry and Fishing

-Within Cairns, there is a lower proportion of local Agriculture, Forestry and Fishing workers using public transport to get to work than the Queensland workforce.
+Within Cairns, there is a similar proportion of local Agriculture, Forestry and Fishing workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Cairns is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: